Tanah Boyd: 2022

 In round 25 of the 2022 NRL season, Boyd kicked a field goal in golden point extra-time to win the game for the Gold Coast 27–26 against the New Zealand Warriors.

 Boyd played a total of 18 matches for the Gold Coast throughout the season scoring three tries.
 The club would endure a difficult season finishing 13th on the table.

 2023

 In round 3 of the 2023 NRL season, Boyd scored two tries and kicked five goals in the Gold Coast's 38–34 upset victory over Melbourne.

 Boyd played a total of 21 games for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 2024

 Boyd played nine games for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.
 On 31 October 2024, Boyd signed a two-year deal with the New Zealand Warriors.

 2025

+Boyd preparing for a goal kick for the Warriors in 2026.

 In round 19 of the 2025 NRL season, Boyd made his club debut for the New Zealand side in their victory over the Wests Tigers.
 On 28 September, Boyd played in the New Zealand Warriors NSW Cup grand final victory against the St. George Illawarra.

+2026

+On 11 May, it was reported that Boyd had re-signed with the Warriors until the end of 2029.
+On 19 May, the Warriors announced that Boyd would miss the rest of the season after suffering an ACL injury in the Warriors' win against the Broncos in Magic Round.
+On 22 May, the Warriors officially announced that Boyd had re-signed with the club until the end of 2029.